Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

 Note that these expectations are rarely available analytically.
 In practice, they are approximated by Monte-Carlo.
 A common choice in the VI literature is to make this approximation using a single sample \cite{kingma2014auto}.

 where the $\theta^{(i)}$ are the $N$ samples drawn from $q$ to approximate the expectation.
 Taking the gradient of the above with respect to the unknown parameters $\phi$,

 It has been observed empirically that single sample Monte-Carlo approximations to the ELBO have low variance and give good performance \cite{kingma2014auto}.
 However, care must be taken to ensure that the gradients remain available through the sampling procedure.
 A common approach is to reparametrise $q$ such that the sampling procedure does not depend on $\phi$\footnote{For more detail on the reparameterisation trick see \cite{kingma2014auto}.}.
-Note that in the context of NR the above loss gradient once again requires access to the gradient of the forward reflectivity model, made possible by the contribution of this work.
-With access to the gradient of the ELBO all that remains is to solve the optimisation problem with a gradient descent scheme such as one of those described in section \ref{sec:opt_NR}.
-It is important to note here that VI based on minimisation of the KL divergence can display `mode-seeking' behaviour that emphasises high probability regions of the posterior at the expense of lower probability areas leading to underprediction of variance.
-For a discussion of why this occurs and advice in the context of NR see the appendices of this paper.